wpilibsuite/frc-docs/source/docs/software/actuators/programming-leds.rst

 Instantiating the AddressableLED Object
 ---------------------------------------

 You first create an ``AddressableLED`` object that takes the PWM port as an argument.
-It *must* be a PWM header on the RoboRIO.
+It *must* be a PWM header on the roboRIO.
 Then you set the number of LEDs located on your LED strip, with can be done with the ``setLength()`` function.

 .. important:: It is important to note that setting the length of the LED header is an expensive task and it's **not** recommended to run this periodically.